vekatze/neut/book/src/statements.md

 ### Example: Vector Construction

-The `Vector` construct can be defined using `rule-left` for dynamic array initialization:
+The `Vector` construct available in the core library is defined using `rule-left`:

 ```neut
 rule-left Vector {